 - Add rice, water, and butter to a medium size saucepan.
 Bring to a boil, cover, reduce the heat to low, and simmer until all the water is absorbed, about 15 minutes.

-- Rub both sides of the flank steak with about 1 tbsp of olive oil and sprinkle generously with salt and pepper.
+- Rub both sides of the flank steak with about 1 tablespoon of olive oil and sprinkle lightly with salt and pepper.
 Preheat grill or broiler.
-If grilling – cook the steak for 8 minutes on each side.
-If cooking under the broiler, adjust a rack inside the oven so that it’s approximately 6-inches away from the broiler element.
+If grilling - cook the steak for 8 minutes on each side.
+If cooking under the broiler, adjust a rack inside the oven so that it's approximately 6-inches away from the broiler element.
 Lay the steak on a rack set inside a broiler pan and cook for 8 minutes.

 - Place cooked steak on a cutting board and cover loosely with foil.
 Let stand 10 minutes, then diagonally across grain into thin slices.

-- Add 2 tsp olive oil to a large skillet or wok and place over high heat.
+- Add 2 teaspoon olive oil to a large skillet or wok and place over high heat.
 When the oil is shimmery and just about to smoke, add the sliced onion.
 Cook, stirring frequently, until the onion is soft and charred, about 8 minutes.
 Dump the onion out of the pan onto a plate.

-- Add another 2 tsp olive oil to the skillet and place back over high heat.
+- Add another 2 teaspoon olive oil to the skillet and place back over high heat.
 Add the green beans and cook, stirring frequently, until the green beans are about 50% charred and crisp-tender, approximately 5 minutes.
 Dump the beans out of the pan onto a plate.